Promoting regulations that keep Philadelphia's air clean.

 Collecting taxes, water charges, and other payments, to support the City and School District of Philadelphia.

-Ensuring clean, safe, and green streets for the people of Philadelphia.
+Ensuring clean, green, and safe streets for the people of Philadelphia.

 Enforcing fair rental practices and protecting renters from unsafe housing conditions.